Ezek-iel/WareWise/README.md

+# 🔔 Notice, This Branch is for Major Improvements #1

 # WareWise: Inventory Management with Kivy MD

 Welcome to WareWise, where efficiency meets elegance in __[Inventory management!](Info.md)__ Built on the robust Kivy MD framework, WareWise brings a seamless and visually appealing solution to streamline your inventory processes.